2016-2017 Undergraduate & Graduate Catalog

 One of the hallmarks of the Meijer Honors College is its rich learning and living community.
-For this reason, honors students - especially freshmen - are encouraged to live in one of the three honors housing centers, so that they strengthen the bonds of community and reinforce each others' commitment to academic excellence.
+For this reason, honors students - especially freshmen - are encouraged to live in one of the two honors housing centers, so that they strengthen the bonds of community and reinforce each other's commitment to academic excellence.

 The Glenn A. Niemeyer Learning and Living Center is a state-of-the-art residential and academic center with two and four bedroom apartments, lounges and study areas, and a computer lab.
 Most honors classrooms are also in the building.